Glossary of Terms

 ICFM Inlet Cubic Feet per Minute

-I.D. or ID Inner (interior) diameter of a tube, pipe, or hose
+I.D. / ID Inner (interior) diameter of a tube, pipe, or hose

-in.Hg or inHg Inches of Mercury (a non-SI unit of measurement for pressure [vacuum])
+in.Hg / inHg Inches of Mercury (a non-SI unit of measurement for pressure, typically vacuum)

 Inox Stainless Steel.